 A mushroom with a firm texture that pairs well with various dishes and is handy for adding volume to meals

-Eringi mushrooms (エリンギ in Japanese), also known as the king oyster mushroom, features a thick stem and a chewy, crunchy texture.
+King oyster mushrooms, also known as eryngii mushrooms (エリンギ in Japanese), features a thick stem and a chewy, crunchy texture.
 While it doesn't grow naturally in Japan, it became widely available in the 1990s after cultivation methods were established.
 Its mild flavor makes it a versatile ingredient that blends well with sauces and can be used in a wide range of dishes, including stir-fries, fried dishes, soups, stews, pasta, and salads.

 Nutrition facts